Gang colors: Bandanas

 The most recognizable form of gang affiliation is based on color.
 Bandanas come in a wide range of colors and can be paired with other pieces of clothing to represent all colors of the gang.
 Not only are bandanas an easy way to show gang affiliation they are also easy to remove if the situation calls for it (i.e. if confronted by law enforcement).
 Gang members are known for wearing bandanas around their face as a mask, or in their pocket, with it sticking out.

-Jerseys

-Jerseys are common in the gang world for brandishing the colors of a member's gang.
-They represent the gang's city or region, contain multiple colors and often display specific numbers or words.

 Today

 Legal ramifications

 The prevalence of gang colors has declined in popularity over the past few years.
-In order to crack down on gang related crimes legislation has been passed to increase penalties for crimes committed by gangs or gang members.
+In order to crack down on gang related crimes, legislation has been passed to increase penalties for crimes committed by gangs or gang members.
 For example, in some states, if a gang member commits a Class A misdemeanor, the highest level misdemeanor crime, then that offense is classified as a felony because the individual is a member of a criminal street gang.